 Tuesdays, 7:00 PM-9:00 PM; Room 303

-The NYU Children's Chorus, directed by Prof. Elaine Gates, is an outreach initiative of the University to the children and the parents of the community.
+The NYU Children's Chorus, directed by Prof. Carol Beadle, is an outreach initiative of the University to the children and the parents of the community.
 The program is free of charge and is open to any young singer between the ages of six and twelve.
 In the chorus, the children will learn proper vocal techniques, musicianship, and quality repertoire.

 Tuesdays, 3:45 PM-4:45 PM; Location: Frederick Loewe Theatre, 35 West 4th Street.